xiongeeee/xiongeeee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a first year undergraduate student from HFUT.
+I'm a first year Phd student from Hefei University of Technology[HFUT].
 My research interest includes probabilistic machine learning, uncertainty quantification.